Are dogs carnivores… or omnivores? The Great Debate goes on. And on.

 Plus dogs can’t chew from side-to-side.
 Their jaws can only move in an up-and-down, chop-chop motion.
 It’s the perfect combination for cutting meat into smaller chunks.

 No Salivary Amylase

-Herbivores and omnivores have one powerful digestive weapon carnivores typically lack.
+Herbivores and omnivores possess one aid to digestion carnivores typically lack.

 Carnivores do not produce amylase in their salivary glands.3

-Although dogs do produce amylase. the enzyme is added further down the digestive tract — in the small intestine.
+Although dogs do produce amylase, the enzyme is added further down the digestive tract… in the pancreas and small intestine.

 Since they consume fewer but larger meals, carnivores have bigger stomachs than their grazing, plant-eating counterparts.